lmmx/comrak/DEVELOPMENT.md

 Optionally run `just` to run the pre-commit hooks

 - `just release` will bump and push both a release commit and a tag
-- `just ship-wheels` (downloads built wheels from CI and publishes)